-The France - South Africa Scholarship Programme of the French Embassy in South Africa is based on a highly selective call for candidates in order to strengthen high level exchanges between France and South Africa.
+The France - South Africa Scholarship Programme of the French Embassy to South Africa is based on a highly selective call for candidates in order to strengthen high level exchanges between France and South Africa.
 An Advisory Board Committee, set by the French Embassy, will monitor the programme and the selection process.
-The Advisory Board involves representatives from the Department of Higher Education and Training (DHET), the Department of Science and Innovation (DSI), the National Research Foundation (NRF), the French South African Chamber of Commerce and Industry (FSACCI), the joint office of CNRS, IRD and CIRAD in South Africa as well as well-known and high level academics from France and South Africa.
+The Advisory Board involves representatives from the Department of Higher Education and Training (DHET), the Department of Science and Innovation (DSI), the National Research Foundation (NRF), the French South African Chamber of Commerce and Industry (FSACCI) as well as well-known and high level academics from France and South Africa.

-To be eligible for the France - South Africa Scholarship Progralle, applicants must be:
+To be eligible for the France - South Africa Scholarship Programme, applicants must be:

 - Enrolled in a French Higher Education institution (in due time) to pursue a Master’s degree or PhD.